enmasseio/evejs/docs/api.md

   Available types are: 'amqp',  'distribus', 'local', 'pubnub'.
 - `load(config: Object) : Transport`
   Load a transport based on JSON configuration.
 Returns the loaded transport

+Static methods:

-- `registerType(constructor: Function)`
+- `TransportManager.registerType(constructor: Function)`
-  Register a new type of transport.
+  A static function to register a new type of transport.
 This transport can then be loaded via configuration.
 When called, the constructor must generate a transport which is an instance of `Transport`.

 ## Transport